o2bomb/cli-game/README.md

-# OOSE Assignment
+# Turn-based CLI Game
-This is my assignment for OOSE.
-It is a turned-based combat game that utilizes various object-oriented design patterns in its implementation.
+A turned-based combat game that utilizes various object-oriented design patterns in its implementation.

 ## How to run the game
 In order for the game to work, you must have the JDK installed.
 This game was built using openjdk 11.0.7, on a machine running Ubuntu 18.04: